• Skip to primary navigation

 Before you make your fritters, whisk together the yogurt, lemon zest, lemon juice, a pinch of sea salt, and the maple syrup until smooth.
 Set the yogurt aside in the fridge until you’re ready to serve the fritters.

-dd a tablespoon of your preferred cooking oil to the pan.
-Once the oil comes to temperature, you can begin cooking the fritters.
-I used a large spoonful (about 2 tablespoons worth) of batter per fritter.
+Add a tablespoon of your preferred cooking oil to the pan.
+Once the oil starts to shimmer, you can begin cooking the fritters.
+Use about 2 tablespoons of batter per fritter.
 Cook on the first side for about 3-4 minutes or until the edges look dry and the bottom is golden.
 Flip and cook an additional 2-3 minutes.
-Once you cook your fritters you can place them on a paper towel lined plate to soak up the excess oil if you like.
+Once the fritters are done, place them on a paper towel lined plate to soak up the excess oil.

-Serve the fritters up warm or at room temperature with a dollop of the lemon yogurt.
+Serve the fritters warm or at room temperature with a dollop of the lemon yogurt.

 Notes